Home > Entertainment > Roman Meatballs

 Roman Meatballs

 There are countless recipes for meatballs, and this version is both unique and flavorful.
-The original recipe came to my attention in the Williams-Sonoma catalog from September 2011.
-My modifications of the original recipe are very minor, and include reducing the amount of bread crumbs.
-The meatballs can be made to any desired size, and divided into portions, and some even frozen for future usage.
+The original recipe came to my attention in the Williams-Sonoma catalog from September 2011 and was named Roman Meatballs My modifications of the original recipe are very minor, and include reducing the amount of bread crumbs.
+The meatballs can be made to any desired size, divided into portions, and even frozen for future use.

 The meatballs can be served with any pasta and sauce of choice.
 During a past trip to New York, I visited a restaurant called Frankie & Fanucci's.
-They had an item on their menu called Nona's meatballs, which was served on a bed of sauce with a dollop of ricotta cheese.
-This serving method was so unique and flavorful that it is now one of my preferred way to enjoy meatballs.
-The photo above was taken by me before consuming the dish, and there was no modification of the food as commonly done with many photos from cookbooks or food blogs.
-Below is an inspiration photograph of Nona's meatballs that I took at Frankie & Fanucci's.
+They had an item on their menu called Nonna's meatballs, which was served on a bed of sauce with a dollop of ricotta cheese.
+This serving method was so unique and flavorful that it is now one of my favorite ways to enjoy meatballs.

 Ingredients